haxwithaxe/ansible-role-etc_hosts/README.md

 etc_hosts
 =========

-Populate `/etc/hosts` with the primary IPv4 addresses or specified addresses of an inventory group.
+Populate `/etc/hosts` with the primary IPv4 addresses or specified addresses of an inventory group or a list of names and addresses.
 This will overwrite existing entries for hosts in the specified group.
 In the event of an IP address left without a hostname it will be commented out.

 Requirements
 ------------
+Either or both:

-An inventory group with one or more hosts.
+* An inventory group with one or more hosts.
 The hosts don't need an `ansible_default_ipv4.address` defined if `etc_hosts_address` is set.
 One of those values is required to create an entry in `/etc/hosts`.
+* A list of names and addresses.

 Role Variables
 --------------